thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 </button>
 ```

-That's a lot of generated classes.
-How do you know which selectors to use for your test actions and assertions?
-Usually, you'd have to guess and try to craft selectors for each MUI component you use every time you use one.
+That's _a lot_ of generated classes.
+How will you know which selectors to use for your test actions and assertions?
+Usually you'd have to guess and try to craft selectors for each MUI component you use every time you use one.

-But, you don't have to worry about it anymore!
-The [Frontside team](/backstage) has gone through the MUI components and created ["Interactors"](https://frontside.com/blog/2021-08-04-interactors-design-systems/) that you can use in your tests like this:
+Happily you don't have to worry about this anymore!
+The [Frontside team](/backstage) has gone through the MUI components and created ["Interactors"](https://frontside.com/blog/2021-08-04-interactors-design-systems/) like the following that you can use in your tests:

 ```ts
 import { Button } from '@interactors/material-ui';